 It would be easier for someone to remember johntheplumber.com than JCprofessionalPlubmingCorp.com.

-I prefer to buy domains that are short in the first place to avoid this problem, but maybe you’ve owned the long domain for years already or there’s just no way around having a long domain name.
-In this case, purchasing a second domain that is shorter might be something to consider.
+I prefer to buy domains that are short in the first place to avoid this problem, but maybe you’ve owned along domain for years already or there’s just no way around having a long domain name because your business name is long.
+In this case, purchasing a second domain that is shorter might be a smart move.

 Not sure how to buy a domain name?
 Watch my video on how to search and buy a domain and Godaddy.